-Because of the estimates and judgments involved in computing depreciation (as well as amortization and depletion), it is inevitable that facts in subsequent years will show that some of the original projections and assumptions were incorrect.
+Due to the estimates and judgments involved when calculating depreciation (as well as amortization and depletion), it is inevitable that facts in subsequent years will show that some of the original projections and assumptions were incorrect.

-For example, assume that this asset was purchased on January 4, 20×1, and was being depreciated on a straight-line basis:
+Suppose that an asset was purchased on 4 January 20×1 and was depreciated on a straight-line basis as follows:

 Thus, the charge for each of the remaining three years would be $25,000.

-Property additions subsequent to October 1, 20×1, are depreciated by the straight line method.
+Property additions subsequent to October 1, 20×1, are depreciated by the straight-line method.
 Property acquired prior to that date is depreciated by the declining balance method.
-The effect of this change was to increase net income and net income per share by $850,000 and 75 cents.
+The effect of this change was to increase net income and net income per share by $850,000 and $0.75.

 This approach is acceptable even though it violates consistency in reporting.
-In order to be more thorough, many companies make a comprehensive change, in which depreciation on old assets is computed under the new method.
+To be more thorough, many companies introduce a comprehensive change wherein depreciation on old assets is computed under the new method.